The Greatest Hits Of 'The Platinum Age Of Television'

 GROSS: And you had to keep it secret?

-GROSS: That must have compounded how upsetting it was because you knew it was so upsetting...
+GROSS: That must have compounded how upsetting it was 'cause you knew it was so upsetting...

 BIANCULLI: I'm upset...